| Memorial Day and the G.A.R.

 at a social gathering that honor should be shown to the patriotic dead of the

+Civil War by decorating their graves.
 In the Spring of 1866, he again mentioned this subject to General

 John B. Murray, Seneca County Clerk.
 General Murray embraced